California recall candidates slam Newsom, take shots at each other in first debate

 GAVIN NEWSOM SLAMMED FOR MASK ‘HYPOCRISY’ AND ‘IGNORING SCIENCE’ BY GOP CANDIDATE LARRY ELDER

 "This used to be the state where anyone could get ahead.
-Now it’s the state that many can’t wait to leave behind, and our soaring housing costs are central to that," said Kiley, a state Assembly member.
+Now it’s the state that many can’t wait to leave behind, and our soaring housing costs are central to that," said Kiley, a state assembly member.

 "This used to be the state where anyone could get ahead.
 Now it’s the state that many can’t wait to leave behind."